Notifications

 Data disclosure

-Research data disclosures require a contractual tripartite research agreement between the researcher, their affiliated organization – usually their university – and the Ministry of Health.
+Research data disclosures require a contractual tripartite research agreement between the researcher, their affiliated organization – usually their university – and Alberta’s government.
 The agreement outlines the restrictions on data retention and on the disclosure and use of information.
 Once the agreement has been fully executed, data are provided to the requester.

 A letter indicating which section of the Health Information Act (HIA) the data is disclosed under, as well as any restrictions on use of the information, is sent to the requester.